 If you would like to discuss how you may leave an environmental legacy in your will, please contact:

 We are always looking for help with fundraising, promoting our mission, public relations, case selection and management, and administration.

 To volunteer, please contact:

-The Legacy Fund is a registered Canadian Charity so you will be issued a tax receipt for your donation.
-To give online, please click HERE or send your cheque, payable to:
+The Legacy Fund is a registered Canadian Charity and you will be issued a tax receipt for your donation.
+To give online, please click HERE or send a cheque payable to:

 Legacy Fund for the Environment